-Melbourne’s Specialists in American Barn Sheds
+Melbourne’s Specialists in American Barn House

 American Barns, you know what they are and you see them everywhere.
 They are the versatile shed with the high centre section to accommodate boats, trucks, caravans, hoist or whatever you need.
-American barns are even more flexible than they were a few years ago as you can have the centre section with a skillion roof for a more modern look and even horizontal cladding to match existing buildings on your property.
+American barns are even more flexible than they were a few years ago as you can have the centre section with a skillion roof shed for a more modern look and even horizontal cladding to match existing buildings on your property.
 The wings on a barn can be even widths or different, either side can have different outer wall heights, different door options, and a wider centre section.
 Get creative and design the shed you need.
 Add a mezzanine floor for additional storage space, windows, personnel access doors, insulation, roof vents, internal partition walls, skylights, glass sliding doors or stairs to make it the best American barn in the street.
 There is no such thing as standard sizes, you pay for the steel you use and the bigger the shed the more it costs, simple as that.

 Mornington Peninsula sheds recommend the following care and maintenance is adopted to prolong the life of your Colorbond steel.
 The Colorbond and Zincalume steel used in our sheds, carports and barns has outstanding durability but contact with certain materials can significantly reduce the life of the product and may void material warranties associated with the Colorbond and Zincalume steel.
 To ensure optimum material performance, Mornington peninsula sheds recommend the following.